 There are many ways to go wine tasting around the Marlborough region, but we opted for a self-directed cycle tour with a company called ‘Bike 2 Wine’.
 Typically, up until this point, there had only been glorious sunshine.
 But because we were cycling, it absolutely poured with rain.
 Regardless, off we went!
 We were determined!

 We hopped onto our tandem bike and attempted to cycle off to the wineries.
 Let me just say that tandem bikes are a lot harder than they look.
 Bizarrely things got easier the more wine we sipped, though that was potentially because I started just pretending to pedal.
 There was also a serious incident surrounding potholes and puddles which I would rather not relive!

 There are 36 wineries on the wine trail, and we managed to make it to 8 of these in a day.
-Each place was very unique in itself, and we would have love to have explored more of them, if only we had pedalled a little faster ;).
+Each place was very unique in itself and we would have loved to have explored more of them, if only we had pedalled a little faster ;).
 Below is a little breakdown of the ones we did see (in order), I hope it’s a little helpful to anyone considering the tour.

 1. Gibson Bridge

 A small husband-and-wife owned vineyard.
 They specialise in Pinot Gris and it is mighty fine stuff.
 The tasting room is beautifully decorated, and the couple are so friendly.
 For just $5 you can taste their whole range as the pair talk to you about their process and history.
 Alternatively you can taste just two or three for free, the choice is yours.